AndyyLC/AWS_DynamoDB_TicTacToe_Boto3/README.md

+# This is an update to the the deprecated and archived AWS DynamoDB Tic Toe Example that no longer works at https://github.com/amazon-archives/dynamodb-tictactoe-example-app
+# The old version used a deprecated version of Boto and updated the code to use Boto3 to get it working again
+# - Andy Lau

 # Tic Tac Toe on DynamoDB

-TicTacToe is a lightweight application that runs on Python and depends on two packages, Flask(0.9) and Boto(2.27).
-If you want in depth information about the application and DynamoDB check out [Tic Tac Toe on DynamoDB](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/ExampleApps.html).
+TicTacToe is a lightweight application that runs on Python and depends on two packages, Flask(0.9) and ~~Boto(2.27~~  If you want in depth information about the application and DynamoDB check out [Tic Tac Toe on DynamoDB](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/ExampleApps.html).

 Below are instructions that will help you launch the application.
 These instructions will also require you to have access to a terminal.